-Business Valuation and Divorce in NC
+Business Divorce Lawyer in Raleigh, NC

-When you work with Charles R. Ullman & Associates, you will have a lawyer you can trust who is certified as a Specialist in Family Law by the North Carolina State Bar and well-versed in the complex process of marital asset division.
+When you work with Charles R. Ullman & Associates in Raleigh, N.C., you will have an attorney that you can trust who is certified as a Specialist in Family Law by the North Carolina State Bar.
+Charles Ullman is well-versed in the complex process of marital asset division.

 Valuing a Business During Divorce